AaltoSciComp/scicomp-docs/triton/tut/parallel-shared.rst

 :ref:`difference between processes and threads <threads-vs-processes>` for more information on who proceseses and threads differ.

-Communication between processes happends via shared memory.
+Communication between processes happens via shared memory.
 This means that all processes need to run on the same machine.

 .. figure:: /images/parallel-shared.png